Daken: Krakoan Age: X-Factor, Marauders, Alpha Flight, and Sabretooth War (2019–2024)

 Akihiro comes across the obituary of his former lover from 1967, Carl Valentino, a mutant with the ability to manipulate dreams.
 Realizing that Carl spent his whole life without publicly revealing his sexuality and mutation, Akihiro has him resurrected on Krakoa as his younger self to enjoy a second chance at life.
 Carl rechristens himself as Somnus.

 Akihiro is captured and tortured by Brimstone Love and is rescued by Aurora, Somnus and Kate Pryde's Marauders.
 Akihiro subsequently joins the team along with his former and current lovers and embarks with them to Shi'ar space on a mission to uncover a two billion year mystery of missing mutants.
 When the Marauders come into conflict with the Kin Crimson, Akihiro kills the Chronicle, a turncoat Lupak, in combat.
 During the Marauders' victory celebration with the Shi'ar, Akihiro is rewarded by the Imperial Guard with the attire, totems and title of Fang for his actions, something his father previously failed to earn.

 During the "A.X.E.: Judgment Day" storyline, Akihiro faces judgement from the Celestial Progenitor, who lambasts him for "living out the names others put upon [him]."
 While recounting his judgement with Birdy, Akihiro accepts his new moniker Fang as it was the only name that he earned rather than have forced upon him.

 Fang eventually tracks down Brimstone Love in Madripoor and defeats him with assistance from Lockheed and Johnny Dee.

 Fang attends the Third Annual Hellfire Gala when it is attacked by the anti-mutant organization Orchis.
 Fang and several other mutant survivors escape and are forced underground when Orchis' propaganda renews anti-mutant sentiment throughout the world.
 Fang subsequently joins Alpha Flight to help protect mutant refugees from the Canadian government.
 Fang, along with Aurora and Northstar, travels to X-Force's new Arctic base, where he is reunited with Laura and Logan.

-While outside of the base, Fang is ambushed and brutally killed by Sabretooth and multiversal variants, who proceeds to spell out "Happy Birthday" with pieces of Fang's corpse to taunt Logan.
+While outside of the base, Fang is ambushed and killed by Sabretooth and multiversal variants, who proceeds to spell out "Happy Birthday" with pieces of Fang's corpse to taunt Logan.
 After the Sabretooth Army is driven away from the Arctic Base but manage to slaughter many of its inhabitants and abduct Laura, Logan falls into despair and Aurora mourns Fang's death, which is rendered permanent as Krakoa's Resurrection Protocols are no longer an option.
 Akihiro's death is avenged when Wolverine kills Sabretooth at the end of the conflict.